EENCloud/api-docs/source/includes/_api_action.md

 Parameter     | Data Type | Description
 ---------     | --------- | -----------
-device_id     | string    | ID of the camera to record.
-If this parameter and the `'layout_id'` parameter are omitted, all cameras with write access available to the requesting user will be used layout_id     | string    | ID of the layout for which cameras will be set to record.
-All cameras in the layout will be affected.
-If this parameter and the `'device_id'` parameter are omitted, all cameras with write access available to the requesting user will be used recording_key | string    | A key used to tag this recording.
+layout_id     | string    | ID of the layout for which cameras will be set to record.
+All cameras in the layout will be affected. recording_key | string    | A key used to tag this recording.
 Can be used to retrieve this recording info later using the GET `'recording'` service

 ### HTTP Status Codes